JaviRute/Data-Science-Projects/README.md

-# Data-Science-Projects
+# Data Science Projects
-A bunch of Google Colab files on Data Science exercises
+A bunch of Google Colab files on Data Science exercises using NumPy, MatplotLib, Plotly, etc